Knapsack Problem#

 problem

-Let us set up an instance of the explorer story from earlier.
-The value of the treasure is normalized to $1000, and the weight of the treasure is also normalized to 100g.
+Let us set up the instance of the explorer story from earlier.
+The values are normalized in units of $1000, and the weights are normalized in units of 100 g.

 import numpy as np